eddyerburgh/notes/docs/computer-architecture/unicode.md

 The Unicode Standard provides mappings from static precomposed text elements to equivalent dynamically composed sequences of characters.
 This makes it so that different character sequences can be considered equivalent in string comparisons {% cite unicode-13 -l 23 %}.

-A **grapheme cluster** is a text element that users would perceive as a single character (i.e., "any combining character sequence that contains only nonspacing combining marks").
+A **grapheme cluster** is a text element that users would perceive as a single character (i.e. "any combining character sequence that contains only nonspacing combining marks").
 Graphene clusters are intended to be language-independent {% cite unicode-13 -l 60 %}.

 As well as defining the abstract characters, Unicode also defines character semantics that include properties like casing, combination, and directionality (there are over 100 different character properties) {% cite unicode-13 -l 18 %}.